Ada-projects-diego/EnrollPro-SQA-2/README.md

 ### Architecture Best Practice: MVC

-In my application, I have implemented the Model-View-Controller (MVC) architectural pattern, which is a well-established best practice for structuring web applications.
+I have implemented the Model-View-Controller (MVC) architectural pattern, which is a well-established best practice for structuring web applications.
 The MVC pattern separates the application into three interconnected components:

 - **Model**: Represents the data and the business logic.
 - **View**: Represents the user interface.
 - **Controller**: Handles the user input and interacts with the model and the view.

+Note: All models are visible on the swagger document
+> **Note**
+> This is a simple note in your README.

+> **Warning**
+> This is a warning message for your users.

+> [!NOTE]
+> This is a note using GitHub's built-in admonition syntax.

+> [!WARNING]
+> This is a warning using GitHub's built-in admonition syntax.
 #### Implementation

 **Controller Example:**